Conan chronologies: William Galen Gray chronology

-Timeline of Conan's Journeys (1997, rev. 2004), was William Galen Gray's attempt to create "a chronology of all the stories, both Howard and pastiche."
+Timeline of Conan's Journeys (1997, revised in 2004), was William Galen Gray's attempt to create "a chronology of all the stories, both Howard and pastiche".
 It is based on a close reading of all the stories and drawing on the earlier Miller/Clark/de Camp and Jordan chronologies.
 Where the earlier chronologies differ Gray sometimes adopts one's placement, sometimes the other, and occasionally departs from both, in each case explaining his reasons for the placement.
 The Gray chronology incorporated all then-published Conan stories, including all the Tor volumes, but treated inconsistently Tor pastiches whose portrayals of Conan's early life contradict Howard's account of it.
 Three of these, the movie adaptations Conan the Barbarian and Conan the Destroyer and the John M. Roberts novel Conan the Bold, Gray rejected as apocryphal "Legends."
 The fourth, Harry Turtledove's Conan of Venarium, he accepted.